RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/model_training.md

 - `fixed_model_name` - Name of model to be stored.
 - `persist_nlu_training_data` - `True` if the NLU training data should be persisted with the model.
-- `core_additional_arguments` - Additional training parameters for core training.
+- `config`1 - Additional training parameters for core training.
-- `nlu_additional_arguments` - Additional training parameters forwarded to training
+- `config`2 - Additional training parameters forwarded to training
   method of each NLU component.
-- `model_to_finetune` - Optional path to a model which should be finetuned or a directory in case the latest trained model should be used.
+- `config`3 - Optional path to a model which should be finetuned or a directory in case the latest trained model should be used.
-- `finetuning_epoch_fraction` - The fraction currently specified training epochs
+- `config`4 - The fraction currently specified training epochs
   in the model configuration which should be used for finetuning.

 **Returns**:

-  An instance of `TrainingResult`.
+  An instance of `config`5.

 #### train\_core